dbt-labs/dbt-project-evaluator/README.md

 `fct_model_directories` ([source](models/marts/structure/fct_model_directories.sql)) shows all cases where a model is NOT in the appropriate subdirectory:
 - For staging models: The files should be nested in the staging folder of a subfolder that matches their source parent's name.
 - For non-staging models: The files should be nested closest to the folder name that matches their model type.

+Note: if your naming conventions don't **correlate to modeling layer** (ie `stg`, `int`, `fct`, etc. or another custom naming pattern defined in the [Overriding Variables](#overriding-variables) section below), this check will return no results.

 <details>
 <summary><b>Example</b></summary>